muj225/muj225.github.io/index.md

 We analyzed how U.S. macroeconomic factors (like interest rates, inflation, and trade balance) impact the strength of the U.S. dollar against the world’s top currencies.

+Below is the 5 year forecast from the dashboard for USD-EUR, Macroeconomic Variables (2.7% Interest Rate & 2.3% Inflation), XGBoost model

 <img src="images/modelresultsjpg.jpg?raw=true"/>